zy11234/zycountword/spring_maven_webapp/CounterWebAppV2/docs/developer_notes.md

 ## Database Setup

 This example can use SQLite, and MySQL as back-end database.
+By default, it is configured to use SQLite.

 The database connection is configured in `mybatis-config.xml` under the resource folder `src/main/resources`.